ln9815/dailyrun/README.md

 # Daily Run tool
 ## How to use
-this script will run the specified command at the specified time points every day. download whl file from folder dist, and install it with pip
+this script will run the specified command at the specified time points every day.

+you need download whl file from folder dist, and install it with pip.

     pip install dailyrun-0.1.0-py3-none-any.whl